“Of all animals man has the largest brain in proportion to his size.”

 Do you ever wake up sensing nearness?

 Unlike the Hindu and Buddhist cultures the mythic cosmologies of the West lack a sense of nearness of the divine.
 In the East the common greeting is in Anjali; the hands are brought to the heart with a small bow in recognition of the divine in the person you are greeting.
 In this worldview every sentient being carries a spark of the cosmic, the ultimate.
-In the West it has been taught the individual has a soul, not quite the same thing at all.

 I find this interesting because in my view the most astonishing features of existence are not the far reaches of space or the mind numbing expanse of the universe as a whole.
 The most astonishing thing is that all this enormous planetary and stellar matter is so very simple in structure compared to organic chemistries.
 We find the most complex organization of molecules, if you will, anywhere in the universe, to be right here on planet earth.
 An interesting contemplation is to sense how all the voluminous yet simple matter in our solar system through its gravitational participation is a necessary support of the rich bounty of earth’s fruitfulness.
 After all, if any one thing was different, all things would be different.
 That is what it is to be in a universe of total interdependence, a universe like ours.